Diljeet17/WeatherShopper_QA/README.md

 Advantage of using POM: As locators & actions are defined once & can be used multiple Programming times for any number of test cases, this way POM helps us reducing code duplication & improving test case maintenance.

 Framework Structure:
-a.	‘pages’ package contains all the page files corresponding to application screens
+1. ‘pages’ package contains all the page files corresponding to application screens
-b.	‘utils’ package has JsonUtility.java file to read test data
+2.	‘utils’ package has JsonUtility.java file to read test data
-c.	‘src/test/java’ contains test case
+3.	‘src/test/java’ contains test case
-d.	‘resources’ folder contains ‘testData.json’ file
+4.	‘resources’ folder contains ‘testData.json’ file
-e.	‘test-output’ folder reports, ‘emailable-report.html’ or ‘index.html’ should be checked for results.
+5.	‘test-output’ folder reports, ‘emailable-report.html’ or ‘index.html’ should be checked for results.
-f.	‘pom.xml’ contains all the dependencies.
+6.	‘pom.xml’ contains all the dependencies.
-g.	testing.xml file -> this should be used to run test case.
+7.	testing.xml file -> this should be used to run test case.

 Test Case (this has been automated):
 1. Check Current Temperature on Weather Shopper site